-CHARACTERS: Komal and Sahil are any normal teenager in our country today.
-Vikram and Rashmi are Komal’s brother and her other best friend who get entangled in the whole situation.
-The people in the book come across as normal everyday people and the youth of the country should indentify with them easily.
+CHARACTERS: Komal and Sahil are normal teenagers in our country today.
+Vikram and Rashmi are Komal’s brother and her other best friend who gets entangled in the whole situation.
+The people in the book come across as normal everyday people and the youth of the country should identify with them easily.

-RATING: The issues tackled in the book and the manner in which they are dealt with is the USP of the book.
-Also it comes at an age when teens are grappling with a lot of these issues.
-The fast pace and simple but effective language makes it easy to read.
-I would recommend this book not only to every teenager but every parent that wants to understand their kid and some of their issues.
-I rate this book 4 out of 5 starts, for being a breath of fresh air where required.
+FINAL VERDICT: The issues tackled in the book and the manner in which they are dealt with is the USP of the book.
+Also, it comes at an age when teens are grappling with a lot of these issues.
+The fast pace and simple but effective language make it easy to read.
+I would recommend this book not only to every teenager but to every parent that wants to understand their kid and some of their issues.

 The book has been given to me for review by Bloomsbury India.
 No payment was taken, and my opinions are honest and unbiased.